 In conjunction with the 2016 sale of Class B restricted shares of common stock issued by Visa, the Company entered into a funding swap agreement with the buyer that requires payment to the buyer in the event Visa reduces each member bank's Class B conversion rate to unrestricted Class A common shares.
-During the three months ended June 30, 2018, Visa funded an escrow account in order to cover litigation claims, thereby reducing each member bank's Class B conversion rate to unrestricted Class A shares.
-On July 5, 2018, Visa announced a decrease in conversion rate from 1.6483 to 1.6298 effective June 28, 2018.
-As of June 30, 2018, the Company recorded an estimated \$0.7 million liability to be paid to the buyer as a result of the reduction in the Visa Class B conversion rate.
+On June 28, 2018, Visa additionally funded its litigation escrow account, thereby reducing each member bank's Class B conversion rate to unrestricted Class A common shares.
+Accordingly, on July 5, 2018, Visa announced a decrease in conversion rate from 1.6483 to 1.6298 effective June 28, 2018.
+In July 2018, the Company made a payment of approximately \$0.7 million to the buyer as a result of the reduction in the Visa Class B conversion rate.
 Under the terms of the funding swap agreement, the Company will make monthly payments to the buyer based on Visa's Class A stock price and the number of Visa Class B restricted shares that were sold until the date on which the covered litigation is settled.
-A derivative liability ("Visa derivative") of \$4.1 million and \$5.4 million was included in the unaudited interim consolidated balance sheets at June 30, 2018 and December 31, 2017, respectively, to provide for the fair value of this liability.
+A derivative liability ("Visa derivative") of \$3.4 million and \$5.4 million was included in the unaudited interim consolidated balance sheets at September 30, 2018 and December 31, 2017, respectively, to provide for the fair value of this liability.
 There were no sales of these shares prior to 2016.
-See "Note 17.
+See "Note 18.
 Fair Value" for more information.